FREE TRIAL UPGRADE!

 Contingent workforce

-Most companies have a workforce made up of traditional (or regular) employees.
-However, the use of alternative workers has become an increasingly popular option for many employers for a variety of reasons.
-When conducting a job analysis, companies may want to consider if alternative staffing options would be a good fit for their needs.
+Most companies have a workforce made up of traditional employees.
+However, the use of alternative workers is a popular option for many employers for a variety of reasons.
+When conducting a job analysis, companies may want to consider if alternative staffing options would be a good fit for their business needs.

 • Temporary workers (temps)